digicatapult/fornax/README.md

 # Fornax

-An implementation of [NeMa: Fast Graph Search with Label Similarity](http://www.vldb.org/pvldb/vol6/p181-khan.pdf) using a sqlite or postgres backend with python3.
+An implementation of [NeMa: Fast Graph Search with Label Similarity](http://www.vldb.org/pvldb/vol6/p181-khan.pdf) using python3 and sqlite or postgres.

 ## Install